 Pocket reduction surgery removes tartar and disease-causing bacteria from the tooth roots while reducing the pockets that cause periodontal disease.
 During this procedure, the roots are cleaned, and the bone around the tooth is reshaped.
 This technique is often the treatment of choice for more advanced periodontal diseases.

-Guided bone/ tissue regeneration can now be used to treat gum disease.
-During this procedure, the pockets of degenerated bone are cleaned, a bone graft is placed, and a membrane is inserted to separate the soft tissue and the bony defect.
-This allows the bone to “regenerate” and grow, and it stabilizes the teeth or prepares the jaw for implants.
+Guided bone regeneration (also known as guided tissue regeneration) can now be used to treat gum disease.
+During this procedure, the pockets of degenerated bone are cleaned, a bone graft is placed, and a membrane is inserted to separate the soft tissue and the pocket.
+This allows the bone to “regenerate” and grow, and stabilizes the teeth, or in cases of tooth loss prepares the jaw for implants.

 In cases where there is an excessive amount of gum, the extra tissue not only results in an undesirable “gummy smile” but can also diminish the patient’s ability to brush and floss properly.
 This can lead to gum disease.
 For this procedure, small incisions are made around the gum tissue to reshape the tissue and bone.
 This will result in a more aesthetically pleasing smile.